-Short of the famed Hearst Castle, home to roaming zebras, is the Elephant Seal Boardwalk in San Simeon.
+Just shy of the famed Hearst Castle, home to roaming zebras, is the Elephant Seal Boardwalk in San Simeon.
 A simple pull over stop, we walked along the boardwalk above the beach covered in lumbering elephant seals, crowding together to nap, to annoy and lounge around.
 There are hundreds and you can spend hours observing the personalities of each one.

 In the afternoon we drove twenty minutes north into downtown Carmel, a charming tourist village with stone walls, quiet streets and nice shops.
 Since Central Coast vineyards are much more spread out than places like Napa and Sonoma, the vineyards have come to the people, setting up shop in a walkable, drinkable radius of blocks in town.
 Walk into any tasting room and sample their specialties.
 On your way out pick up a passport of all the tasting rooms in town and try to tag them all.
 While the Monterey area is known mostly for its Pinot Noir and Syrah, each vineyard has its own distinct standout.
-After sampling quite a bit of wine and our fair share of cheese and chocolate in adjacent shops our bourgeois escapade was over and we headed back to the cabin.
-On the drive home the sky caught fire with one of the most sensational sunsets of our lives and we wandered into some endless seaside pasture to absorb our last night in Big Sur.
+After sampling quite a bit of wine and our fair share of cheese and chocolate in adjacent shops our bourgeois escapade was over and we drove back to the cabin.
+On the road home the sky caught fire with one of the most sensational sunsets of our lives and we wandered into some endless seaside pasture to absorb our last night in Big Sur.